fuzziqersoftware/sharedstructures/README.md

 IntVectors are not iterable.

-## Python wrapper
+## Python wrapper semantics

 HashTable, PrefixTree, and IntVector can also be used from Python with the included module.
 For HashTable and PrefixTree, keys can be accessed directly with the subscript operator (`t[k] = value`; `value = t[k]`; `del t[k]`).
 Keys must be strings (bytes in Python 3); TypeError is raised if some other type is given for a key.
 For IntVector, items cannot be accessed using the subscript operator; you have to call the appropriate functions on the IntVector object instead.

 The Python wrapper transparently marshals objects that aren't basic types - which means you can store tuples, dicts, lists, etc. in HashTables and PrefixTrees, though this will be inefficient for large objects.
 Storing numeric values and True/False/None in a PrefixTree will use the tree's corresponding native types, so they can be easily accessed from non-Python programs.

-There are a few things to watch out for:
+There are a few quirks to watch out for when using HashTable and PrefixTree:
 - Modifying complex values in-place will silently fail because `t[k]` returns a copy of the value at `k`, since it's generally not safe to directly modify values without holding the pool lock.
 Statements like `t[k1] = {}; t[k1][k2] = 17` won't work - after doing this, `t[k1]` will still be an empty dictionary.
 - Strings and numeric values *can* be modified "in-place" because Python implements this using separate load and store operations - so `t[k] += 1` works, but is vulnerable to data races when multiple processes are accessing the structure.
 PrefixTree supports atomic increments on numeric keys by using `t.incr(k, delta)`.
 - `t.items` is an alias for `t.iteritems` (and similarly for `.keys` -> `.iterkeys` and `.values` -> `.itervalues`).
 For example, in both Python 2 and 3, `t.items()` returns an iterator instead of a list.